 speaker

 Analyst

-I'm going to ask questions be, I know we've seen a few of the least bad trends in actions over the last few years.
-Is there anything out there potentially that could be a one-off cash generator really set to below that level to open up a big window or to be determined?
-Just, just curious if there's anything that you could see in the short term to generate kind of a one-time cash flow.
+That's helpful.
+And maybe the last thing on cash would be, and my last question would be, I know we've seen a few of the sale-leaseback transactions over the last few years.
+Is there anything out there potentially that could be a one-off cash generator really set you below that leverage to open up a big window?
+Or to be determined, just curious if there's anything that you can see in the short term to generate kind of a one-time cash flow.

+speaker